Using OmniFocus effectively requires that you get into the habit of using and reviewing OmniFocus on a regular basis.

-The perspectives included with OmniFocus, including Projects, Contexts and Forecast, combined with the ability to filter which actions are shown (e.g. only actionable ones) makes it convenient to quickly get to a list of relevant actions.
-If you have OmniFocus 2 Pro for Mac, you can take this a step further and create custom perspectives that can be accessed on both your Mac and your iOS devices.
-Watch the Custom Perspectives with OmniFocus for Mac (Pro) video to learn how create these perspectives and Using Custom Perspectives with OmniFocus on iOS to learn how to access them on iOS.
+The perspectives included with OmniFocus, including Projects, Tags and Forecast, combined with the ability to filter which actions are shown (e.g. only actionable ones) makes it convenient to quickly get to a list of relevant actions.

 Fine Tuning Your Setup

 There are many ways to automate and extend OmniFocus…and make it an even more convenient and efficient solution.
-We have plenty advise to share to hep fine-tune your OmniFocus setup.
+We have plenty advise to share to help fine-tune your OmniFocus setup.